 Teen drivers have to learn many new skills, like judging how far away a moving car is and anticipating what other drivers are going to do.
 It can be extra hard for teens with ADHD to learn safe driving skills.
-They may need different strategies—and lots of practice.
+They may need different strategies — and lots of practice.

 1. Practice active scanning.

 Driving requires knowing what’s happening ahead of you, behind you, and right next to you.
-This skill is called active scanning.
-To help teens build this skill, have them describe what’s going on around you when you’re driving together.
+This skill is called active scanning, and it involves a number of executive functions that kids with ADHD struggle with, including attention and working memory.

+To help build this skill, have your child describe what’s going on around you when you’re driving together.
 Give examples of specific things to look for, like crosswalks, turn signals, stop signs, and side streets where cars may be pulling out.

 2. Talk about intersections.